 That hardly seems the case in the days around Tisha b’Av.
 In the town’s four Jewish-owned cafes, dozens of Jewish men play backgammon while sipping strong black tea from small glass cups, filtering the hot liquid through a sugar cube clenched between their front teeth.

-On Tisha b’Av itself, which this year fell on July 22, the main Seven Dome Synagogue, which is located around the corner from the new museum, is packed with male worshippers.
+On Tisha b’Av itself, which this year fell on July 22, the main Six Dome Synagogue, which is located around the corner from the new museum, is packed with male worshippers.

 They had gathered at the square in front of the 19th-century wooden shul and chatted while waiting for the caretaker to open the building.
 Then they removed their shoes and stepped barefoot into the carpeted interior — a custom that resembles the behavior of Muslims at a mosque.
 Many believe it comes as a result of centuries of coexistence in Azerbaijan, a majority Shiite country.